Connect with us

 AI researcher and artist Joy Buolamwini’s video poem ‘AI, Ain’t I a Woman?’

 One suggested remedy for white privilege is to be actively anti-racist.
 For the 1998 head-tracking system, it might seem obvious that the anti-racist remedy is to treat all skin colors equally.
-Certainly, we can and should ensure that the system's data represents the range of all skin colors as equally as possible.
+Certainly, we can and should ensure that the system’s training data represents the range of all skin colors as equally as possible.

 Unfortunately, this does not guarantee that all skin colors observed by the system will be treated equally.
 The system must classify every possible color as skin or nonskin.
-Therefore, there exist colors right on the boundary between skin and nonskin – a region computer scientists call the boundary.
+Therefore, there exist colors right on the boundary between skin and nonskin – a region computer scientists call the decision boundary.
 A person whose skin color crosses over this decision boundary will be classified incorrectly.

 Scientists also face a nasty subconscious dilemma when incorporating diversity into machine learning models: Diverse, inclusive models perform worse than narrow models.